Inri5x5/Lahoot-/README.md

 Once the backend has started, you can view the API documentation by navigating to `http://localhost:[port]` in a web browser.

 The port that the backend runs on (and that the frontend can use) is specified in `frontend/src/config.js`.
 You can change the port in this file.
 This file exists so that your frontend knows what port to use when talking to the backend.

+## Originality of Work

+This project is based on UNSW COMP6080 Assignment 3 Term 1 2022.
+All copyright and license information are all UNSW rights